What is Digital Adoption?

 - The implementation and adoption of new software or technology

 - Adoption of a digital culture or mindset

 - Organizational changes that occur as part of this transformation

-When successful, digital adoption has wide-ranging positive effects.
-However, such initiatives can cause workplace friction and they do not always succeed.
+When successful, digital adoption has far-reaching business impacts.
+However, such initiatives can cause workplace friction and will fail if not managed properly.